Seahawks go the safe route by drafting Charles Cross, and they’ll be better for it

 Wrap your brain around this reality, folks: The Seahawks are dead serious in their belief that Drew Lock is capable of far more than he displayed in Denver, and they intend to give him every chance to prove it.

 This was regarded as a down year in the draft for quarterbacks.
 Some analysts believe that none of these guys would have been first-round considerations in most years, and are only rated thusly in 2022 by process of elimination.
-But QBs like Kenny Pickett, Malik Willis and Desmond Ridder have enough tools to have conceivably convinced the Seahawks to take a first-round flyer, if they had genuine doubts about Locke.
+But QBs like Kenny Pickett, Malik Willis and Desmond Ridder have enough tools to have conceivably convinced the Seahawks to take a first-round flyer, if they had genuine doubts about Lock.

 But the growing consensus is they don’t — and so they didn’t.
 That’s not to say they might not take a spin on a quarterback in the second or third round.
 Wilson, after all, was famously selected in the third round in 2012, became an immediate starter, and won a Super Bowl in his second year.